maxrodrigo/maxrodrigo.github.io/_posts/2016-06-06-python-https-simple-server.md

 python3 -m http.server 8000
 ```

-Or within a script, for additional configuration.
+Or imported as a module, for additional configuration.

 ```python
 #!/usr/bin/env python